Med-Query: Steerable Parsing of 9-DoF Medical Anatomies with Query Embedding: Discussion

 \subsection{Technology Limitations}

-Although the proposed method has achieved appealing performance on a range of anatomy parsing tasks, there are still several limitations that may be acknowledged.
+Although the proposed method has achieved appealing performance on a range of anatomy parsing tasks, there are still several limitations that should be acknowledged.
 Firstly, our framework requires each stage to be trained separately, rather than being easily end-to-end trainable.
 This can lead to increased complexity as well as potential difficulties in optimizing the performance of each individual stage.
 Secondly, despite our careful consideration of the trade-off between efficiency and accuracy, it is difficult to avoid the situation that the final segmentation results are heavily reliant on the accuracy of the detection stage.
-This means that the detection model must achieve a high level of performance in order to obtain accurate segmentation results.
+To be more specific, although a 9-DoF box offers a more compact representation compared to an axis-aligned box, it is inevitable that a 9-DoF box for one rib will include a small portion of an adjacent rib due to the close proximity of adjacent ribs.
+This is generally not problematic, as our segmentation model in the third stage is trained to segment the primary rib within such an ROI.
+However, as with all detection-then-segmentation approaches, if the box localization is not very accurate and includes a significant portion of an adjacent rib, it can lead to confusion for the subsequent segmentation model.
+Thirdly, for complex abnormal structures present in the ribs, such as the twisted ``X'' shape formed by adjacent ribs, our method may produce inaccurate detection results.
 Finally, with regards to steerable inference, our current framework relies on ordered trained query embeddings, which may limit the flexibility and adaptability of the system.
 In our future work, we will explore the integration of natural language embeddings pre-trained using CLIP~\cite{radford2021learning}, to provide a more intuitive and user-friendly interaction within the network architecture, as in some most recent interactive segmentation methods~\cite{kirillov2023segment, zou2023segment}.